Caitlin Moran: Journalism and writing career

 Throughout her adolescence, Moran was certain that she would pursue a career as a writer.
 At the age of 13 in October 1988 she won a Dillons young readers' contest for an essay on Why I Like Books and was awarded £250 of book tokens.
 At the age of 15, she won The Observers Young Reporter of the Year.
 She began her career as a journalist for Melody Maker, the weekly music publication, at the age of 16.
 Moran also wrote a novel called The Chronicles of Narmo at the age of 16, inspired by having been part of a home-schooled family.

 In 1992, she launched her television career, hosting the Channel 4 music show Naked City, which ran for two series and featured a number of then up-and-coming British bands such as Blur, Manic Street Preachers and the Boo Radleys.
-Johnny Vaughan co-presented with her on Naked City.

 Moran's upbringing inspired her TV drama/comedy series, Raised by Wolves, which began airing in the UK on Channel 4 in December 2013.

 In July 2012, Moran became a Fellow of the University of Aberystwyth.
 In April 2014, she was named as one of Britain's most influential women in the BBC Woman's Hour power list 2014.

 Moran's semi-autobiographical novel, How to Build a Girl, is set in Wolverhampton in the early 1990s.
 It is the first of a planned trilogy, to be followed by How to Be Famous, and concluding with How To Change The World.
 Moran co-wrote the screenplay for the film adaptation of the same name alongside John Niven.
 She also served as an executive producer on the film, directed by Coky Giedroyc, and starring Beanie Feldstein, Alfie Allen, Paddy Considine and Sarah Solemani.